 Keep up to date with news from Cambridge and its schools around the world.

 By using a component adjustment, candidates take the component in a way that is easier to manage.
 They produce a reduced amount of work and you send all the work to us.
-You must apply for permission to use component adjustments.
-You can apply for permission until 21 September 2021 (at 23:59 UTC+1) if you are not able to fully prepare candidates because of Covid-19 disruption.
+The deadline for applications has now passed.
+If you have applied for adjustments, we will tell you the outcome of your application via email within seven days.

 See below for the full list of syllabuses where component adjustments are available.
 If your syllabus is not listed below, we do not offer a component adjustment for this syllabus.

 We recognise that in some cases candidates may not be able to fulfil the following requirement for component 02 (Performing):

 (ii) sing or play in an ensemble – either one piece or two short contrasting pieces (which should be on the same instrument – but this does not need to be the same instrument as that offered for individual performing).

 In specific cases where candidates are not able to fulfil this requirement, they may complete part (i) of the component requirements only:

 (i) sing or play individually – either one piece or two short contrasting pieces (which should be on the same instrument).